hyungmogu/udacity-cloud-devops-project-5/README.md

 #### Resource Estimation
 1. Estimated number of daily active users: 1 million (for demonstration purposes)
 2. Max file size per image: 5MB (1280 x 960, png)
-3. Max number of files submitted per user: 5
+3. Max number of files submitted per user per day: 5
-4. Max number of times a user could use this service a day: 5
-5. Max size of an image after conversion: 12MB (From 5MB, jpg -> png)

 #### Number of servers estimation

 - AWS EC2 Pricing information can be found [here](https://aws.amazon.com/ec2/pricing/on-demand/)

-- Est_number_of_servers_required = Daily_active_users / Server_daily_request_capacity == 1,000,000 / 5,000 = 200 servers
+- Est_number_of_servers_required = Daily_active_users / Server_daily_request_capacity == 1,000,000 / 86400 ~= 12 servers
+    - This is based on conversative assumption that python-based server can handle [1 requests per second (1/12 of the original assumption made in this article)](https://news.ycombinator.com/item?id=26188765)

 - Given `AWS t4g.medium` costs `$0.0336 server / hour`, it costs
     - `$24.192 server / month`
-    - `$4838.40 / month` for 200 servers
+    - `$290.30 / month` for 12 servers

 #### Bandwidth Usage Estimation (EC2)

+- Assume the worst case scenario of image format conversion where size of the converted image triples (jpg -> png).
+That is 5MB -> 15MB.
-- Data transfer in to EC2 is free, so no calculation is required here
+- Data transfer to EC2 is free, so no calculation is required here
-- Data transfer out of EC2, we use
+- Data transfer out of EC2, there is a charge, and it is:

 ```
-12MB / file * 5 files * 1,000,000 = 60,000,000 MB  = 60 TB
+15MB / file * 5 files * 1,000,000 = 75,000,000 MB  = 75 TB
 ```

 Since AWS charges